46.1% of people say that a website’s design is the #1 criterion for discerning the credibility of a company

 Personalized User Experience

 In addition to designers thinking in terms of load time, they are also taking into consideration advertising experiences and customizing them.
 Designers are using websites cookies to make pop-ups work more effectively and personalize the overall user experience.
 Sites that sell gifts are a great example to showcase this.
 Their core customer is an office manager or small business owner looking for items for either their clients or employees.
 This kind of decision is not one that is made the first time that person visits the site.
 By taking advantage of website cookies and personalized user experience design, you can make sure that the experience for the user picks up right where they left off on each return.

-Web design is becoming more innovative and effective when trying to grow leads and make for a better user experience.
-Look at your own site and determine if each design element is created in a way that will bring you customers.
+Web design is becoming more innovative and effective when trying to grow leads and make for better user experience.
+Look at your own site and determine if each design element is created in a way that will bring you, customers.